adi080700/FashionHub-Apparel-Store/README.md

 STEPS:

+Start Xampp
+Open MyPHPAdmin and create a database with the name : ecommerce Import the file "ecommerce.sql"

 Step1: Open Xampp and switch on apache and mysql

 Step2:Go to project folder and in the path write cmd.